Getting to the Regatta

 Durham is about 15 miles south of Newcastle upon Tyne and 65 miles north of York and is easily accessible by car, rail, coach and air.

-•Car Park A: the rugby field adjacent to Durham ARC (previously the location of the
+•Car Park A: the rugby field adjacent to Durham ARC (primarily used by competitors)

-• Car Park B: the football field off Green Lane (where the regatta car park has been
+• Car Park B: the football field off Green Lane (main spectator parking)

 flow guidance in the map below.
 Volunteers will be assisting in the flow of traffic and the parking of cars.
 Car